-So, if you don't consume sucralose on a regular basis, it's possible that you may experience some changes to your blood sugar and insulin levels.
+If you don't consume sucralose on a regular basis, it's possible that you may experience some changes to your blood sugar and insulin levels.

-Splenda is considered to be heat-resistant, and good for cooking and baking.
-Yet recent studies have challenged this.
+Splenda is considered to be heat-resistant and good for cooking and baking.
+Yet, recent studies have challenged this.

 It seems that at high temperatures, it starts to break down and interact with other ingredients (8).

-Bottom Line: At high temperatures, sucralose may break down and generate harmful substances.
+Summary At high temperatures, sucralose may break down and generate harmful substances.

 Interestingly, one rat study found that sucralose may have negative effects on these bacteria.